usujjwals/Restaurant_review_intelligence_BERT/README.md

-# Restaurant Review Intelligence: NLP & Sentiment Analysis
+# Restaurant Review Intelligence: Sentiment Analysis, Topic Modelling, & Time Series Analysis

 This project analyzes competitor restaurant reviews in the Sacramento fried chicken market using **NLP, sentiment analysis, topic modeling, EDA, and time series analysis**.
 The main goal was to turn customer review text into actionable business insights for market positioning and competitive benchmarking.